JuliaLang/julia/doc/stdlib/base.rst

    Compute a type that contains the intersection of ``T`` and ``S``.
 Usually this will be the smallest such type or one close to it.

-.. function:: Union(Ts...)

-   Construct a special abstract type that behaves as though all of the types in ``Ts`` are its subtypes.

 .. function:: Val{c}

    Create a "value type" out of ``c``, which must be an ``isbits``